heyysudarshan/julie/readme.md

 ### Installation guide

 To get started, add the Julie library to your existing Gradle project.
-To include Julie in any module, copy and paste the following line into your module's dependencies block as shown below.
+To include Julie in any module, copy and paste the following line into your module's `build.gradle.kts` file under the dependencies block as shown below.

 #### For Android projects